 Veal stewed in white wine

 This hearty dish may be made a day ahead of time — the flavors will blend and intensify while it is resting.
-If you are preparing and serving it on the same day, start a couple hours before mealtime.
-The preparation time is very quick — about 15 minutes — but the veal needs to stew gently in wine for an hour, and then rest for a bit before the final cooking.
+If you are preparing and serving it on the same day, start several hours before mealtime as the veal needs to stew gently for at least two hours.

 Which cut to choose?
 Ask your butcher for lean stewing veal, for example from the shank or shoulder.
-If you use a better cut of veal, reduce the stewing time by 15-30 minutes.
+If you use a better cut, you can reduce the stewing time by a bit.

 1 cup dry white wine